-- Loans Loans are not taxable if they are timely repaid while you are working for the City. - In-service Withdrawals after Age 59 1⁄2 -- In-service withdrawals may be taken from any of your MEBT accounts after you have attained age 59 1⁄2.
+- Loans Loans are not taxable if they are repaid in accordance with the Plan's loan policy while you are working for the City. - In-service Withdrawals after Age 59 1⁄2 -- In-service withdrawals may be taken from any of your MEBT accounts after you have attained age 59 1⁄2.
 Because you already have paid federal income tax on after-tax contributions, you pay taxes only on the associated investment earnings, which were tax-deferred.
 If the withdrawal is not being rolled over, the distribution is subject to mandatory 20% federal income tax withholding on the pre-tax amounts and any earnings on the after-tax amounts.
 Withholding is a pre-payment of potential taxes.
-Your actual tax liability may be more or less than the amount withheld. - Non-hardship Withdrawals Non-hardship withdrawals can be taken only from your Rollover Account, After-Tax Basic and After-Tax Extra accounts (unless you are 59 1⁄2 or older).
+Depending on your other circumstances, your actual tax liability may be more or less than this amount.
+Note, that a withdrawal which includes any Roth amounts may have income tax consequences unless the withdrawal is a qualified distribution.
+See the paragraph "Distribution of Roth Amounts" on the next page for additional information regarding Roth deferral distributions. - Non-hardship Withdrawals Non-hardship withdrawals can be taken only from your Rollover Account, After-Tax Basic and After-Tax Extra accounts (unless you are 59 1⁄2 or older).
 Since you already have paid federal income tax on after-tax contributions, you pay taxes only on the associated investment earnings, which were tax-deferred.
 If the withdrawal is not being rolled over, you will incur a mandatory 20% federal income tax withholding on the earnings.
 This withholding is a pre-payment of potential taxes.
 Your actual tax liability may be more or less than this amount.
 The 10% tax penalty for early withdrawal also may apply if you are younger than 59 1⁄2.
-(See the "For Withdrawals during Employment: Hardship and Non-hardship" section.) - Hardship Withdrawals Hardship withdrawals can be taken only from your Pre-Tax Account (pre-tax contributions, plus any earnings at December 31, 1988) or from your After-tax Basic Account (after-tax contributions, plus earnings).
-Your Employer Contribution Account is not available for Hardship Withdrawals.
+(See the "For Withdrawals during Employment: Hardship and Non-hardship" section.) - Hardship Withdrawals Hardship withdrawals can be taken only from your After-tax Basic Account (after-tax contributions, plus earnings), Pre-Tax 401(k) Salary Reduction Deferral Account (pre-tax contributions, plus any earnings as of December 31, 1988) and Roth 401(k) Salary Reduction Deferral Contribution Account provided that the distribution is a "qualified distribution" within the meaning of Code Section 402A(d)(2).
+See the paragraph "Distribution of Roth Amounts" below for additional information regarding Roth deferral distributions.
+Your

+Employer Contribution Account is not available for Hardship Withdrawals.
 You will owe federal income taxes on the pre-tax contributions and on any investment earnings.
 Withholding is optional.
 You may elect to have a portion of your withdrawal withheld for income taxes that you will owe and for the 10% tax penalty for early withdrawal you may owe if you are younger than 59 1⁄2.
 These withdrawals are not eligible for rollover.
-(See the "For Withdrawals during Employment: Hardship and Nonhardship" section.)
+(See the "For Withdrawals during Employment: Hardship and Non-hardship" section.)